Interpreter Tools and Strategies by Domain

 - Complete a values sort activity to reconnect with what matters most in your work and life: think2perform.com/values

-- Mentorship and peer relationships within the interpreting community can sustain both skill and sense of purpose over time.
+- Foster supportive professional relationships.
+Mentorship and peer relationships within the interpreting community can sustain both skill and sense of purpose over time.

 - Reflect on what growth looks like for you right now.
 Professional and personal growth may mean deepening and refining your existing skills, rather than taking on new ones.